 After the Battle of Loum, Zeon and the Federation, horrified by their own power, concluded a treaty prohibiting the use of nuclear, biological, and chemical weapons.
 This was the Antarctic Treaty.

-The computer installed in the White Base and the Gundam.
+The computer installed in the Pegasus and the Gunvoy.
 Naturally, the basic operation, steering, and control systems are set, and basic data appropriate to the various functions of the computer has also been recorded.
 But the difference in this learning type is that it later learns from and remembers the events it has "experienced."

-As space settlement begins, the year becomes Universal Century 0001.
+As space colonization begins, the year becomes Universal Century 0001.

 Ere-ism and Side-ism (Side nationalism) are hereby combined.